MFloru/Bacchus-R1/meeting minutes/Meeting_15.md

 Finally, the time has come to make a business model canvas.
 It can be added in the last part of the report serving as a visualization of the things we recommend a starting company in this field to think about.
 Matthias will prepare it by Sunday, we can discuss it then.

 *Prepare everything that is inside the last post on teambition of the professor - a lot!
+"1.
+Please prepare a slide of your refined Logic Model, a list of variables you are collecting for your IAR, and the Process Data of your team on Github.com and Teambition, and show them on Wednesday.

+2. Create a static webpage on Github.com, and use Layar technology (Augmented Reality Technology shown by Hester's team) to refer to that Github.com page by Wednesday.
+If you have any technical problem, please try to get help from other teams that has this skill.

+3. Print out a single page brochure （including team name, project description, cover design and the logic model) that contains the QR code or the Layar registration image , and print at least 5 copies to be distributed to other teams in the classroom."

 *Institionalize the accessibility of the last version of the design of the full report by everyone.